jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-1c-productivity.md

 {{< s v="11" >}} The accommodation of a common day-labourer in a civilized country involves a small part of the industry of so many people.

 For example, the labourer's woollen coat is coarse and rough.
-But it is the produce of the joint labour of many workers=
+But it is the produce of the joint labour of many workers:
 - the shepherd,
 - the sorter of the wool,
 - the wool-comber or carder,